AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How Much Does Nationwide Car Insurance Cost?

-Nationwide’s rates are lower than average for teens, people with bad credit, safe drivers, and low-mileage drivers.
+Nationwide’s rates are lower than average for people with bad credit, safe drivers, and low-mileage drivers.
 If you don’t fit into one of these categories, your rates might be higher than the average we presented.
 Since I drive often and have a good credit score, Nationwide likely won’t be able to beat all the perks I get with my State Farm family plan.

 Check out the table below to see how Nationwide stacks up with other major national insurers.